cgi-gerlando-caldara/rust-tiny-and-fast/README.md

 This repo serves as a boilerplate to create a very small Docker image with a very fast build time for Rust application.

-Red the https://azzamsa.com/n/rust-docker know more.
+Read the blog article https://azzamsa.com/n/rust-docker to know more.

+**Changes**
+* Upx Adaption and Update docker files